 Motherhood is a strange and wonderful experience that nobody can prepare you for.
 And unfortunately, there is no manual or training that comes with it.
 However, it is a bit like going to some kind of messed up, vocational university where mums are pretty much guaranteed to learn handy skills in order to survive it.
-Here are the 15 fantastic skills we can all now add to our CV!
+So if you’re a stay at home mum returning to work, here are the 15 fantastic skills to add to your CV!

 1.Doing things on fast forward